mgeode/envalias-installer/README.md

 #### opt/
 Place for special aliases
+- linux.alias
+This Aliases working only on Linux
-- opt/linux/
+- osx.alias
+This Aliases working only on OSX
-- opt/osx/
+- winodws.alias
+Only Windows aliases
-- opt/winodws/
+- global.exports
+Set your Exports
-- opt/private/
+- private/
 Write your personal aliases here.